Garage Sale Tips: 7 Tips To Help You Make More Money At Your next Sale

 4. Use Great Signage

-You can be all set up for an awesome sale, but if nobody knows about it than you won't make any money.
+You can be all set up for an awesome sale, but if nobody knows about it than you won’t make any money.
 One of the top garage sale tips is to have great signage.
-We like to make 6-8 to put out on various corners surrounding us.
+It is recommended to make 6-8 to put out on various corners surrounding us.
 We are located on a little side street, but not far from a couple busier roads, so we place signs on those roads to get attention.

 5. Post Your Garage Sale Online

 This also goes along with getting people to your sale so you will make some money!
 We have had good success posting our sales in Facebook yard sale sites and also on gsalr.com.
 Facebook reaches a lot of locals if you are in a good local group.
 The one downside about is people will start commenting about different items that they are interested in and may want you to hold them.